Kijuoye/youtube-discord-bot/README.md

 Before running the bot, make sure you have the following:

-- FFmpeg: Download and install FFmpeg, and set the `FFMPEG_PATH` environment variable to its location.
 - Discord Bot Token: Export your Discord bot token as `DISCORD_TOKEN`.
 - Hugginface Credentials: Export your hugginface email and password as `EMAIL_HUGGINGFACE` and `PASS_HUGGINGFACE`.
 (Optional)